 Mrs. Henry T. Keane died in this city yesterday of pneumonia.
 She was the mother of Mrs. J. C. McNally.

-The funeral services of Andrew Bult vill take place at the family residence 1, north Seventh West, Friday, March 15th, at 2:30 p. m.

-Ogden Standard March 13: The pas- | stage above that of monkey life, so sage of the Evans bill has taken a club from the hands of the professional agitator in Utah; it has also placed a discount on the services of the sneak.
+The funeral services of Andrew Bult will take place at the family residence 1, north Seventh West, Friday, March 16th, at 2:36 p. m.
+John C. Cutler, head of the Cutler Bros. company, has returned from a sage of the Evans bill has taken a club from the hands of the professional agitator in Utah; it has also placed a discount on the services of the sneak.
 The bill will clear the social atmosphere of Utah; it will drive religion out of politics; it will establish good feeling.
-Of but simply a desire to be free from the parasites which have persisted in course we may be wrong and altogethpreying on the misfortunes of the people of the dominant Church of er too optimistic in our views, but there are good reasons for our belief. bian by making capital of religious prejudice, then an era of good feeling and profound peace will be ushered in and happiness will abide in Utah.
-But if we, as Gentiles, are in doubt and are not prepared to accept the professions of the leaders of the Mor-mon needle that there is no utbala For years one of the principal voca-tions of certain men in Utah has been to make capital of the "Mormon" ques-ton.
-When they had some sneaking dirty work to perform, which required a screening cloud, they resorted to the tricks of the scuttle fish, and filled all Utah with dark rumors and charges and while the people were thus should be our course?
-To cry have and disgrace ourselves and all Utah distracted they gained their purpose.
+Of course we may be wrong and altogether too optimistic in our views, but there are good reasons for our belief.
+For years one of the principal voca-tions of certain men in Utah has been to make capital of the "Mormon" ques-ton.
+When they had some sneaking dirty work to perform, which required a screening cloud, they resorted to the tricks of the scuttle fish, and fillall Utah with dark rumors and charges and while the people were thus distracted they gained their purpose.
 They played this scheme in matters of politics principally.
-Well, we hope the Evans bill has made it impossible No, but to set quietly to work, with out hatred or a disposition to stir up strife or cause heart-burnings in this, for such trickery to be longer made to serve their baseness.
-Then there is the Peeping Tom-the rawling, low, sneak.
-We know the tion and adultery-an amendment that will reach from Maine to California rawling, low, sneak, and which will keep a watchful eye of Evans bill will tend to make a man out of the spy by taking from him sinner and saint alike.
-If Gentiles the temptation to prowl around and smell out the odoriferous.
-When man can stand such an ordeal, the Mormons will submit without comcame to stand erect, he advanced to a police to apprehend the individual who has for several weeks been insulting ladies on the streets, he is still at large, and almost daily comes the report of defenseless women and girls who are frightened almost into hysuesday afternoon a lady was assaultd on East Temple street, near the new suddenly sprang from an alley, and after making an indecent exposure atscreamed and ran down the street, while the fiend dashed through the al-leyway and made his escape before anyone knew of the cause of the com-
+Well, we hope the Evans bill has made it impossible for such indexia is a second to be a second to be a second for such indexia is a second to be a second for such trickery to be longer made to serve their baseness.
+Then there is the Peeping Tom-the crawling, low, sneak, We know the Evans bill will tend to make a man out of the spy by taking from him the temptation to prowl around and smell out the odoriferous.
+When man came to stand erect, he advanced to a police to apprehend the individual who has for several weeks been insulting ladles on the streets, he is still at large, and almost daily comes the report of defenseless women and girls who are frightened almost into hys-